Blytheville High School offers French I, II, III, and IV. (Availability of French IV is determined on a year-to-year basis.)

 In French II, students build upon the foundation that was laid in the previous year.
 Students begin exploring multiple verb tenses as well as greatly increasing their vocabulary and reading skills through individual and group projects.
 This is the most challenging year of study because of the amount of material covered in a limited amount of time.
 Students will begin to read authentic French selections extensively as well as free-write in the language.

-In French III,the first semester focuses more advanced reading, writing, and speaking skills.
+In French III,the first semester focuses on more advanced reading, writing, and speaking skills.
 In the second semester, students use these skills to begin a study of French history as seen through French eyes, starting with the Gauls and going through the French Revolution.
 All print material is entirely in French, and students begin to speak more often in French than in English.
 If time allows, at the end of the year, students may embark on a more advanced study of French grammar and culture through art, literature, and film.

 In French IV,students will put their French language skills to the test, by continuing their study of French history beginning with WWI through present day, including the history and cultures of francophone North America and Africa.
 In the second semester, students will greatly enhance their understanding and usage of the spoken language through an in-depth study of French film, and will then spend the last month of their final semester preparing for college-level French exams and coursework, as well as discussing ways to continue their study and use of French throughout their adult lives.